Rules and Guidelines for Education

 • When you use AI for your work, acknowledge your use and report how it affects your products.

 Your thesis report should contain an appendix on the use of AI.
 In this appendix, you state whether you used AI for your research and report, and if so, how.
 In case you did not use AI, this appendix can be one sentence in which you state that you did not use AI.
 In all the other cases you have acknowledge your use and report how it affects your assignment.
-The appendix should contain a list of the prompts you used, a link to the conversation and an explanation of how you used the output of AI (i.e. in what way did the output of AI affect your text).
+The appendix should contain a list of the prompts you used, a link to the conversation (see FAQ for ChatGPT) and an explanation of how you used the output of AI (i.e. in what way did the output of AI affect your text).

 Detection of AI use